-POIGNANT is an elegant titling font that combines aspected of a Didone (“modern”) with calligraphic flourishes.
-Inspired by the hand-lettered titles of certain Twentieth Century Fox films such as All About Eve (1950), Gentleman’s Agreement (1947), and Niagara (1953)–all art-directed by Lyle Wheeler, perhaps a clue to the original hand.
-And if you really like film titles too, check out this site.
-Each font includes caps, lower case, numbers, punctuation, and international characters.
+POIGNANT is an elegant titling font that combines aspect of a “modern” or Didone font with calligraphic flourishes.
+Available in roman and italic.
+Poignant was inspired by the hand-lettered titles of certain Twentieth Century dramatic films, including All About Eve (1950), Gentleman’s Agreement (1947), and Niagara (1953), all art-directed by Lyle Wheeler, perhaps a clue to the original hand.
+Version 1.5 features an expanded character set and improved spacing and kerning.

 VICARAGE, RECTORY and PARSONAGE are separate but related decorative fonts, each with a romantic, historical feel and inspired by hand-lettered film titles.
 Each could also be used to suggest Olde Worlde gentility, holiday festivity, or spirituality.
 Each font is all caps with many alternate forms for more variety and looks great as LARGE and SMALL CAPS.
 VICARAGE, the boldest of the three, was inspired by the trailer of the film The Private Lives of Elizabeth and Essex (1939), art directed by Anton Grot.
 RECTORY, suggestive of pen calligraphy, was inspired by the opening credits of Going My Way (1944), art… continued